 The concept is to provide visitors and residents of Monaco with a new and exciting experience, an exclusive dinner that can be enjoyed in Monte Carlo for one night only.
 Coinciding with the reopening of the Hermitage Hotel in early July, the evening was part of SBM’s ‘The Art of Gaming’ philosophy and its commitment to offer exclusive, luxurious experiences.

 Yannick Alléno has long been a reference for fine dining in the French capital, obtaining his first Michelin star in 1999.
-He currently holds six – three Michelin stars at Alléno Paris, two Michelin stars at his sushi restaurant l’Abysse, and one Michelin star at Pavyllon, which has only been open since October 2019.
+He currently holds 10, including the three Michelin starred Alléno in Paris, two Michelin starred sushi restaurant l’Abysse, and one Michelin starred Pavyllon, which has only been open since October 2019.

 Nicknamed the “Prince of Palaces” by the press in 2008, Yannick Alléno is a member of an elite circle of the world’s greatest chefs, driven by a passion for creativity and innovation.